philips-software/terraform-provider-hsdp/docs/index.md

 # HSDP Provider

 Use the HSDP provider to interact with the many resources supported by [HSDP](https://www.hsdp.io).
-This includes amongst others IAM entities, Container Host instances, Edge devices and even some Clinical Data Repository (CDR) resources
+This includes amongst others IAM entities, Container Host instances and Edge devices

 Use the navigation to the left to read about the available resources.